Dave Reichert: Taxation

 Reichert had signed the Taxpayer Protection Pledge by the Americans for Tax Reform, a group run by Grover Norquist.
 The pledge commits the signer to oppose any legislation that raises taxes or eliminates tax deductions.
-On August 1, 2012, he also voted to extend the Bush tax cuts.

 On April 10, 2014, Reichert introduced the Permanent S Corporation Built-in Gains Recognition Period Act of 2014 (H.R.
 4453; 113th Congress), a bill that would amend the Internal Revenue Code of 1986 to reduce from 10 to 5 years the period during which the built-in gains of an S corporation are subject to tax and to make such reduction permanent.

 Personal life

 He is married to Julie, whom he met in college.
-They live in Auburn and have three grown children: Angela, Tabitha, and Daniel, and six grandchildren.
+They live in Kent and have three grown children: Angela, Tabitha, and Daniel, and six grandchildren.
 He is a member of the Lutheran Church–Missouri Synod.
+He is of German descent.

-In 2010, following an injury he sustained from being hit in the head by a tree branch while chopping firewood in his backyard, he developed a subdural hematoma and required emergency surgery.
+In 2010, following an injury he sustained from being hit in the head by a tree branch while chopping firewood in his backyard, he developed a subdural hematoma requiring emergency surgery.